Hotel Conde de Gondomar

 While in Baiona, walk through the old parts of the town. see the Monte Boi wall, the Collegial church, and the ”Cruceiro” (stone cross) of Santisima Trinidad.

 A ferry boat runs across the Ria to the Isle de Cies where there are restaurants for lunch.
 The islands are a bird sanctuary with excellent sandy beaches.
-Though some will visit to look at the 'birds' on the discreet sandy beach behind the ferry terminal who have discarded all plumage.

 Activities in the area include diving, fishing, golf, horse riding, sailing, trekking and paragliding.